canonical/snapd/CODING.md

 ## Comments

 Ideally all exported names should have doc comments for them following [golang conventions](https://go.dev/doc/comment).

 We sometimes also use long code comments or separate markdown README files for higher-level descriptions of mechanisms or concepts.

-Inline code comments should usually address non-obvious, unexpected parts of the code.
+Inline code comments should usually address non-obvious or unexpected parts of the code.
 Repeating what the code does is not usually very informative:

 * Code comments should either address the why something is done
 * Or clarify the more abstract impact of the low-level manipulation in the code

 It might be appropriate and useful also to give proper doc comments even to complex unexported helpers.

 ## Function signatures